Signs Your Cat Is In Heat and How To Care For Them

 Dr. Cutler notes that patience is one of the most important things to remember while your cat is in heat.

-• Offer them a warm towel or blanket
+• Offer your cat a warm towel or blanket

 • Keep the litter box clean